taylormasiello/FOOLS_GOLD_v0.0/README.md

 ### This version of FOOL'S GOLD sadly became corrupted due to an issue w/ Unity's metadata and GitHub version control.

-FOOL'S GOLD is being REMADE (version 1.0) in a new repo.
-(ADD LINK)
+FOOL'S GOLD is being REMADE (version 1.0) in a new repo: https://github.com/taylormasiello/FOOLS_GOLD_v1.0

 Please check out my devlog on FOOL'S GOLD for more information: